LopeWale/Customer_Churn_Project/README.md

 <h2>**Project Description</h2>

-<p>In this project, you will implement your learnings to identify credit card customers that are most likely to churn.
-The completed project will include a Python package for a machine learning project that follows coding (PEP8) and engineering best practices for implementing software (modular, documented, and tested).
-The package will also have the flexibility of being run interactively or from the command-line interface (CLI).</p>

-<p>This project will give you practice using your skills for testing, logging, and best coding practices from this lesson.
-It will also introduce you to a problem data scientists across companies face all the time.
-How do we identify (and later intervene with) customers who are likely to churn?</p>
+<p>Build a package for a machine learning project that deploys a prediction of which customers are most likely to churn.
+The package will include a command-line interface (CLI) for interacting with the data and training the machine learning model.
+The package will also include a script for testing the machine learning model.
+This script will load the customer dataset, train the machine learning model, and then make predictions on which customers are most likely to churn.
+The script will also log the events during each unit test.
+It should give insights into how do we identify (and later intervene with) customers who are likely to churn.</p>

 <p>Below are the first few rows associated with the dataset for this project, which was pulled from Kaggle.</p>